alexandergunnarson/quantum/README.md

 Summary
 -
 Less magically put, this is an all-purpose Clojure library similar to [Prismatic/plumbing](https://github.com/Prismatic/plumbing), [weavejester/medley](https://github.com/weavejester/medley), [mikera/clojure-utils](https://github.com/mikera/clojure-utils), [ptaoussanis/encore](https://github.com/ptaoussanis/encore), [ztellman/potemkin](https://github.com/ztellman/potemkin), and others.
-It aims to unify and abstract away conceptually irrelevant implementation details while providing great performance, often exceeding clojure.core (see benchmarks for more information).
+It aims to unify and abstract away conceptually irrelevant implementation details while providing great performance, often exceeding that of clojure.core (see benchmarks for more information).

 It adapts the best and most useful functions from existing libraries and adds much more of its own.